 Zone A: 10 ft by 10 ft triangle restricted to 30 inches in height.
 MGO 27.05(2)(bb) Zone B: 4 ft wide area parallel to driveway apron restricted to 30 inches in height.
-Terrace at all times.
+Terrace Treatment Policy

-Treatment Policy Zone C: 2 ft wide area parallel to street restricted to 8 inches in height.
+Zone C: 2 ft wide area parallel to street restricted to 8 inches in height.
 MGO 27.05(2) (f) and Terrace Treatment Policy.
 This is to allow passengers to exit a vehicle when parked next to the curb.
-Not enforced if parking is prohibited
+Not enforced if parking is prohibited at all times.